unic/sitecore-module-flex/README.md

 ### 3.4

 * Update `Glass.Mapper` to `4.5.0.4`
 * Add call to `DependencyResolver.Finalise()` - this behaviour can be overriden in the `GlassConfig.FinaliseConfiguration` method.
-See http://glass.lu/Mapper/Sc/Releases for more information
+See http://glass.lu/Mapper/Sc/Releases for more information.

 ### 3.3